oanda/rest-csharp-refimpl/README.md

 OANDA makes no warranty or representation, either express or implied, with respect to the Software or Software features, including their quality, performance, merchantability, suitability, fitness for a particular purpose or that they are error free.

+The disclaimer applies to any code provided in this Github repo.